ianstormtaylor/slate/docs/reference/components/editor.md

 An optional class name to apply to the content editable element.

 ### `onChange`
-`Function onChange(state: State)`
+`Function onChange(change: Change)`

-A change handler that will be called with the newly-changed editor `state`.
-You should usually pass the newly changed `state` back into the editor through its `state` property.
+A change handler that will be called with the `change` that applied the change.
+You should usually pass the newly changed `change.state` back into the editor through its `state` property.
 This hook allows you to add persistence logic to your editor.

 ### `onDocumentChange`
-`Function onDocumentChange(document: Document, state: State)`
+`Function onDocumentChange(document: Document, change: Change)`

 A convenience handler property that will only be called for changes in state where the document has changed.
-It is called with the changed `document` and `state`.
+It is called with the changed `document` and `change`.

 ### `onSelectionChange`
-`Function onSelectionChange(selection: Selection, state: State)`
+`Function onSelectionChange(selection: Selection, change: Change)`

 A convenience handler property that will only be called for changes in state where the selection has changed.
-It is called with the changed `selection` and `state`.
+It is called with the changed `selection` and `change`.

 ### `plugins`
 `Array`